Focus 3

 Tasks

-- Empirical studies and their innovative evaluation by means of newly developed approaches combining modelling, measurements, observations, perceptions, as well as longitudinal study designs
+- Empirical studies and innovative approaches to modeling, measurement, observation, and perception, as well as for longitudinal study designs.

-- Assessment of long-term trends (incl. meta analyses) of adaptive behavior in large networks, its motivating/limiting factors (socio-psychological, resources, capacities, etc.), coping with higher-order risks
+- Estimation of long-term trends (including meta-analyses) of adaptive behavior in large networks, its motivating and limiting factors (social psychological, resource-based, capacity-related, etc.), and the management of higher-order risks.

-- Recommendations for (urban and personal) adaptation, prevention, and precautionary measures − co-developed with and tailored to the end users
+- Recommendations for (urban and personal) adaptation, prevention, and precautionary measures developed collaboratively with end users and tailored to their needs.

 Projects